rafael-acerqueira/broadcast_news/README.md

 ----
 ## Setting credentials
-Rename `.env.example` to `.env` and fill out the fields with your eadBox credentials
+Rename `.env.example` to `.env` and fill out the fields with your eadBox and Twitter credentials

 ----
 ## Test App